AcademeForge/AcademeForge/README.md

         <!-- quote -->
         <blockquote class="mt-6 border-l-2 border-slate-700 pl-4 text-slate-200">
-          "As a new and evolving platform, AcademeForge is refining the scope and reliability of its assessments and certifications to ensure the highest quality experience."
+          Academeforge is still fine-tuning its assessments and certifications to ensure they are credible, reliable, and truly valuable before our full launch.
         </blockquote>
       </div>
     </section>